 The task of gem identification is often quite straightforward, and can be competently handled by any knowledgeable gemologist using standard instruments that measure properties such as refractive index and specific gravity.
-But there are cases which are not so straightforward, and for those you need help from a laboratory with state-of-the-art equipment and highly experienced staff.
+But there are cases that are not so straightforward, and require need help from a laboratory with state-of-the-art equipment and experienced staff.

-In the past we've provided gemstone certification from the local lab here in Chanthaburi, the Burapha Gemological Laboratory.
-They are a competent and ethical lab, and provide an efficient cost-effective service for the busy gemstone market here.
+In the past we've provided gemstone certification from the local lab here in Chanthaburi, the Burapha Gemological Laboratory (BGL).
+They are a competent and ethical lab, and provide an efficient and cost-effective service for the busy gemstone market here.

-There are a number of cases where advanced instruments and special expertise are needed to certify a gemstone.
+There are a number of cases which require advanced instruments and special expertise to certify a gemstone.
 The most frequent case we encounter is that of unheated sapphires.
 Unheated sapphires are identified by the presence of characteristic inclusions that would be altered by heat treatment.
 But it takes considerable knowledge and experience to recognize these inclusions.
-The AIGS gemologists have many years experience analysing sapphire, and each gem is checked by two gemologists before they will sign off on a certificate.
-If they are not 100% confident of their conclusions, they will not issue a certificate.
+The AIGS gemologists have many years of experience in analysing sapphire, and each gem is checked by two gemologists before a certificate is approved.
+If the experts are not 100% confident of their conclusions, a certificate will not be issued.

 Quartz is another difficult case.
-Though quartz is one of the most common minerals in the world, distinguishing natural from synthetic quartz is actually a challenge, especially with very clean specimens.
+Although quartz is one of the most common minerals in the world, distinguishing natural from synthetic quartz is a challenge, especially when it comes to very clean specimens.
 Many gem labs will simply issue an "undetermined" verdict when analysing a quartz sample, since they don't have the expertise to reliably identify synthetic material.
-AIGS has the capability to do analysis with infrared spectroscopy, in addition to microscopic analysis of inclusions and twinning.
+AIGS is able to perform an analysis using infrared spectroscopy, in addition to microscopic analysis of inclusions and twinning.

-We use AIGS for testing samples of all new gems we buy, and especially for testing rare or unusual gems such as the Padparadscha Sapphire featured in this month's newsletter.
-Soon we will start offering some gems with certificates included in the price, and you will be able to view the certifcate online.
+We use AIGS to test samples of all new gems we buy, and for testing rare or unusual gems such as the padparadscha sapphire featured in this month's newsletter.
+We will soon begin offering some pre-certified gems, for which the certificates will be shown online.